bandvov/unit-tests/README.md

 # unit-tests
-start test with npm run start \n algotaska and validation functions are in operations.js
+start test with npm run start

+algotaska and validation functions are in operations.js

 to start findData use command node findData